 As mentioned above, in Costa Rica, the game starts at 5:30 PM local time.
 That goes for the whole of the region apart from Panama.
 And, like Panama, the game will be everywhere.

 In the San José area, we recommend two places: Chubbs or Fanatics, both in Escazu.
 Tap House is another good option, with two locations on the west side (Escazu and Santa Ana).
 Of these places, Chubbs is better for the crowd and banter, while the other three have better TVs (that said, Chubbs Escazu has recently improved its TVs so this is no longer the issue it used to be).
-They (Chubbs) also have a downtown location in front of Parque Morazan and one in Sabana.
+They (Chubbs) also have a downtown location in front of Parque Morazan and another one in Sabana.

 Bottom line is, wherever you are in Costa Rica, unless you’re in the middle of nowhere, you’ll find a place with the Super Bowl on.
 There are a lot of gringos here, so you won’t miss out.